 Slice the radish finely for decoration.

-Also, you can cut or tear the nori sheets into smaller pieces for better coverage when using a round-shaped baking tin.
+Also, you can cut or tear the nori sheets into smaller bits for better coverage when using a round-shaped baking tin.
 You can either make whole nori sheet layers using the torn pieces or simply add them to the places that are missing coverage.
 We used a round baking tin with removable sides and cut the nori sheets into small pieces to allow for easy coverage around the edges.

 5. Add a layer of cream cheese.